nervosnetwork/rfcs/rfcs/0000-vm-syscalls/0000-template.md

 * `contract`: contract script is serialized into the FlatBuffers format
 * `contract hash`: 32 raw bytes are extracted from `H256` structure and used directly

-With the binary result converted from different rules, CKB VM then applies the same steps as documented in `Load Transaction` syscall to feed data into CKB VM.
+With the binary result converted from different rules, CKB VM then applies the same steps as documented in *Load Transaction* syscall to feed data into CKB VM.

 Specifying an invalid source value here would immediately trigger a VM error, specifying an invalid index value here, however, would result in `2` as return value, denoting item missing state.
+Specifying any invalid field will also trigger VM error immediately.
 Otherwise the syscall would return `0` denoting success state.

 ### Load Input By Field

-Load Input By Field syscall has a signature like following:
+*Load Input By Field* syscall has a signature like following:

 ```c
 int ckb_load_input_by_field(void* addr, uint64_t* len, size_t offset,